elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 ### Auctions

 Instead of removing PFOF, want to increase the competition of wholesalers.
-SEC wants to run auctions for each retail order so that all institutions will bring all buys and sells to the mid-quote.
+SEC wants to run auctions for each retail order so that all institutions will bring all buys and sells to the mid-quote (SEC Order Competition Rule).

 Caveats:

-Micro-Caps will fail at auctions because its retail flow and wholesalers if they still exist, will not want to deal with micro-caps either
+Small caps and micro-caps will fail at auctions because its all retail flow.
+If did not exist, they would not want to deal with micro-caps either, leading to higher costs for retail.
+Institutions will not be able to fill that gap.
+It undermines US OBS act of 2012

 Retail flow is balance and so everyone gets their flow done.
 Institutions will only trade when the stock is trading in their interests, so it's always only one side that gets properly dealt with.